eingruenesbeb/Yolo/README.md

 - **This plugin was made for PaperMC-1.19.4.** Other versions and platforms haven't been tested *yet*, but this is planned to be completed until the full release.
-Issues for incompatibility can be [submitted](https://github.com/eingruenesbeb/Yolo/issues/new/choose), but will not be resolved, if this would mean dropping support for other compatible versions.
+Issues for incompatibility can be [submitted](https://github.com/eingruenesbeb/Yolo/issues/new/choose), but will not be resolved if this means dropping support for other compatible versions.
 - Reviving a player with inventory restoring enabled, can lead to item duplication, as players still drop their items.
 You may want to check out the teleport location with `/checkout_death_location` first, in order to check for duplicates.
 - This is a pre-release version, so bugs or glitches may be encountered more often.